Oregon Institute of Technology: History

-In 1954, KTEC, the institution's first radio station went on air.
-By 1953, associate degree programs in the Surveying and Structural Engineering Technologies were first accredited by the Engineers Council for Professional Development.
-Not long after in 1956, KOTI television opened on campus.
+In 1954, KTEC, the institution's first radio station, went on air.
+By 1953, associate degree programs in the Surveying and Structural Engineering Technologies were accredited by the Engineers Council for Professional Development.
+In 1956, KOTI television opened on campus.
 However, KOTI is no longer operated on campus.
 In 1962, the institute was accredited by the Northwest Association of Secondary and Higher Schools.
-In 1970, the first bachelor's degree programs were accredited by ABET.
-It would be 25 years later when the first master's degrees were offered.
+In 1970, the first bachelor's degree programs were accredited by ABET. when The first master's degrees were offered 25 years later.
 In 1975, the first Geo-Heat Center was established.

-The campus was transferred to its current location in 1964, followed by another name change to the Oregon Institute of Technology in 1973.
-In 2012, the Oregon Institute of Technology officially rebranded to "Oregon Tech".
+The campus moved to its current location in 1964, followed by another name change to the Oregon Institute of Technology in 1973.
+In 2012, the Oregon Institute of Technology officially rebranded to "Oregon Tech."
 Oregon Tech's four locations in the Portland metropolitan area were consolidated into a single campus in Wilsonville in 2012 at InFocus' former headquarters.
-By 2015, the Oregon Institute of Technology became an independent public body governed by Board of Trustees.
+By 2015, the Oregon Institute of Technology became an independent public body governed by a board of trustees.

 On April 26, 2021, the faculty went on strike after more than 500 days of initial contract negotiations between the faculty union and administrators.
 This was the first strike conducted by a public college or university faculty union in Oregon's history.

+As of 2025, Oregon Tech is Oregon's fourth largest four-year public college or university for student enrollment.
+Over the previous 10 years, most four-year, public colleges and universities in Oregon experienced a decline in student enrollment, with the only exceptions being Oregon Tech, Oregon State University, and University of Oregon.
+This has helped Oregon Tech maintain and expand the number of undergraduate and graduate degrees offered even while the state is dealing with budget difficulties.

+In 2025, Oregon Tech announced a plan to establish a new public College of Osteopathic Medicine (DO) at its Klamath Falls campus to tackle the rural healthcare provider shortage.
+Key features include becoming the state's first public osteopathic medical school, an accelerated three-year curriculum, and a partnership with Sky Lakes Medical Center.
+In 2023, Oregon Tech and OHSU began a joint Doctor of Physical Therapy (DPT) program at Oregon Tech's Klamath Falls campus to target healthcare worker shortages and focus on rural practice needs in the Pacific Northwest.
+The DO and DPT programs will join existing healthcare-related programs at Oregon Tech, including: nursing, dental hygiene, medical imaging, respiratory care, marriage and family therapy, healthcare leadership, and others.